 - Current cargoes include diesel, biodiesel, petrols and tar pitch.

-General cargo is primarily handled at the port’s Carrington Precinct.
+General cargo is primarily handled at the port’s General Cargo Precinct in Carrington.
 It contains the East Coast’s only berthside rail line, enabling direct ship to rail connections to and from the main rail line.

-Carrington also contains infrastructure for the handling of dry bulk and bulk liquid cargoes.
+The General Cargo Precinct also contains infrastructure for the handling of dry bulk and bulk liquid cargoes.
 Options on covered and open storage areas available for lease.
-The Carrington Precinct is also well serviced by road and rail infrastructure.
+The Precinct is also well serviced by road and rail infrastructure.

 Whether it’s in a box, tank, rolling, shovelled or oversized, the Port of Newcastle can move it.